Androgen: Female-specific effects

 Androgens have potential roles in relaxation of the myometrium via non-genomic, androgen receptor-independent pathways, preventing premature uterine contractions in pregnancy.

 Androgen insensitivity

 Reduced ability of an XY-karyotype fetus to respond to androgens can result in one of several conditions, including infertility and several forms of intersex conditions.

 Miscellaneous

 Yolk androgen levels in certain birds have been positively correlated to social dominance later in life.
 See American coot.

 Biological activity

 Androgens bind to and activate androgen receptors (ARs) to mediate most of their biological effects.

 Relative potency

 Determined by consideration of all biological assay methods (c.
 1970):

 5α-Dihydrotestosterone (DHT) was 2.4 times more potent than testosterone at maintaining normal prostate weight and duct lumen mass (this is a measure of epithelial cell function stimulation).
 Whereas DHT was equally potent as testosterone at preventing prostate cell death after castration.

+One of the 11-oxygenated androgens, namely 11-ketotestosterone, has the same potency as testosterone.

 Non-genomic actions

 Androgens have also been found to signal through membrane androgen receptors, which are distinct from the classical nuclear androgen receptor.